zhengwang100/RSDNE/README.md

 Citing
 ---
-If you find RSDNE useful in your research, please cit our paper, thx.
+If you find RSDNE useful in your research, please cit our paper, thx:

+@InProceedings{wang2018rsdne:,

+  title={RSDNE: Exploring Relaxed Similarity and Dissimilarity from Completely-imbalanced Labels for Network Embedding},

+  author={Wang, Zheng and Ye, Xiaojun and Wang, Chaokun and Wu, YueXin and Wang, Changping and Liang, Kaiwen},

+  booktitle={Proceedingss of AAAI},

+  year={2018}

+}